 Product innovations in German life insurance

-The complex set of regulations known as IFRS 17 will likely enter into force on 1 January 2022 and replace the existing interim IFRS 4 which has been in effect since 2005.
+The complex set of regulations known as IFRS 17 will likely enter into force on 1 January 2023 and replace the existing interim IFRS 4 which has been in effect since 2005.
 The initial application of IFRS 17 was actually planned for financial years from 2021 onwards.
-However, in November last year, the IASB decided to have the standard come into force one year later.
-In this context, it was also decided to extend the temporary exemption from IFRS 9 by another year.
+However, due to the extensive need for amendment, the IASB decided on two separate occasions to have the standard come into force one year later.
+In this context, it was also decided to extend the temporary exemption from IFRS 9.
 The new standard regulates the principles with regard to the identification, method, valuation, reporting and the disclosures for insurance contracts.

 As has been standard practice with other newly developed IFRSs, a transition resource group – a public forum for representatives of the insurance industry – was formed in order to discuss unanswered questions concerning the implementation of IFRS 17.
 In light of the concerns of the transition resource group and the resulting proposed changes, the IASB had the date of introduction postponed in order to give the businesses more time.
-The IASB will discuss the proposals of the transition resource group in detail in the coming months.
-The aspects of content that are actually to be changed will then be made available for discussion in the form of an exposure draft, most likely in mid 2019.
+Based on the transition resource group’s proposals, the IASB released the ‘Amendments to IFRS 17’ on 25 June 2020.
+This postponed the planned date of introduction to 01 January 2023.

-The new standard also has to be implemented into EU law (this is referred to as endorsement).
+However, the new standard still has to be implemented into EU law (this is referred to as endorsement).
 To this end, the EU Commission asked the European Financial Reporting Advisory Group (EFRAG) to come up with an adoption recommendation.
-EFRAG issued an Endorsement Status Report on 26 October 2018.
-The report states that EFRAG will cease working on the recommendation until the new consultations of the IASB are finished.
+EFRAG issued a draft adoption recommendation on 30 September 2020.
+A date for the adoption does not yet exist.